 In the spring of 1999, Mission Specialist Daniel T. Barry brought along a copy of the smash-hit game StarCraft secured among his personal effects.
-The copy of StarCraft completed the journey with him, traveled a total of 3.7 million miles over 9 days, and was shipped off to the Blizzard offices along with mission patches and signatures from the astronauts aboard Mission STS-96.
-No word on whether or not the game received any playtime in Earth orbit or just how bad the latency was if it did.
+The copy of StarCraft completed the journey with him, traveled a total of 3.7 million miles over the course of nearly 10 days, and was shipped off to the Blizzard offices after Mission STS-96 was finished.
+In an interview with Blizzard in 2017, Barry explained why he chose to take the game with him:

 I decided to take StarCraft with me when I went into space because…well, a number of reasons.
 One is that I really enjoyed the game, but, you know, I enjoyed a lot of games.
 The primary reason was because I saw StarCraft as something that helped me to stay in touch with my family while I was traveling.

 I was away from home a lot as part of the astronaut job, but also partly because our family situation was that my wife was a professor in Massachusetts, so I was commuting a lot between Houston and Massachusetts.
 When you have kids, you want to stay connected every day.
 I would read them books.
 I used to read about an hour, sometimes an hour and a half at night, and so we went through—do you know there are 16 different Wizard of Oz books?
 I didn’t know that, but we went through them all.

 Another thing we did was we’d play games together, and StarCraft, in particular, stood out as a game that my son and I played for years as a way to just have fun together and I really feel like [StarCraft] brought us closer together as a family.
 Then, of course, the space theme and all that stuff…it just fit.
 StarCraft and Go were the only two games that I brought to space.